google/mechahamster/readme.md

      [Firebase Unity SDK Android Setup][].
 For more information see [Building MechaHamster][].
    * Wait for the spinner (compiling) icon to stop in the bottom right corner of the Unity status bar.
-   * Download the [gRPC Unity SDK][] by selecting the latest Build ID, and unzip into the Assets folder.
    * Finally, select the `File > Build Settings` menu option then click `Build and Run`.

 > [MechaHamster][] currently only works with .NET 3.x.
 If [Firebase Unity SDK][] version is 5.4.0 or